Mariusz Pudzianowski: Mixed martial arts

 Pudzianowski fought on the KSW 17 event, which was held on 26 November 2011.
 He faced James Thompson in a rematch.
 He won the fight via majority decision.
-This decision caused controversy as Thompson had virtually full control in both rounds, and after the fight Thompson, who was clearly angered by the decision, took the microphone from the announcer and launched a verbal assault directed at the promotion in which he ranted: "Fucking joke.
+This decision caused controversy as Thompson had virtually full control in both rounds, and after the fight Thompson, who was clearly angered by the decision, took the microphone from the announcer and launched a verbal assault directed at the promotion in which he ranted: "F...g joke.
 Give Mariusz a big round of applause.
 Come on.
-What a fucking joke.
+What a f...g joke.
 I thought KSW was really trying to be serious.
-If you can watch that back and call that serious, then (looking at the promoter) you're fucked, and KSW is going down the fucking toilet."
+If you can watch that back and call that serious, then (looking at the promoter) you're f...d, and KSW is going down the f...g toilet."
 Two days later the promotion changed the result to a No Contest.
 During a conference held on 28 November, the ruling was deemed to be a "judge's error" and the fight result was changed.

-Mariusz's next opponent was Bob Sapp in a fight took place in Lodz, Poland on KSW 19 on 12 May 2012.
+Mariusz's next opponent was Bob Sapp in a fight took place in Łódź, Poland on KSW 19 on 12 May 2012.
 Mariusz won via a TKO in the first round, battering Sapp with a barrage of punching and securing a takedown followed with more punches to win just 39 seconds into the fight.

 Mariusz then faced Christos Piliafas on 15 September in the main event of KSW 20.
 Mariusz won via TKO in the first round, after dominating Piliafas on his feet, he then secured a takedown followed by posturing up and raining down some ground and pound to win at 3:48 seconds into the fight.

 On 8 June 2013, Pudzianowski fought Sean McCorkle at KSW 23, losing the bout in the first round by kimura submission.
 Pudzianowski fought McCorkle again in a rematch on 28 September at KSW 24, avenging his loss via unanimous decision.
 After the second fight, Sean McCorkle expressed interest in a third fight.

 On 17 May 2014 at KSW 27, Pudzianowski defeated Oli Thompson via a 2nd round unanimous decision.
 During the fight, Pudzianowski was able to gain points by controlling the entire fight through landing punches and securing multiple takedowns in both rounds eventually leading to his victory.
 At the end, Thompson requested a rematch, to which Pudzianowski agreed.

 On 6 December 2014, Pudzianowski defeated the olympic veteran Paweł Nastula via unanimous decision on KSW 29's co-main event.
 It was his third win in a row.

 Pudzianowski next fought Rolles Gracie Jr. in KSW 31, on 23 May 2015 in Gdańsk, Poland.
 He defeated Gracie Jr. via knockout in the 1st round, winning the Knockout of the Night bonus award with the performance.

 At KSW 32 on 31 October 2015, Pudzianowski lost to Peter Graham via TKO in the second round.

 Then on 27 May 2016 at KSW 35 against Marcin Różalski, he lost also in the second round this time by guillotine choke.